vaginessa/dns-wiki/Advertisements-blocking.md

 _Iptables_:
-* This is only for expert users which often working with scripts and know hot to debug things.
+* This is only for expert users which often working with scripts and know how to debug things.

 _Browser based Firefox (mobile) addons_: